sentryco/SplitViewKit/README.md

 <img width="436" alt="img" src="https://s11.gifyu.com/images/SOKpP.gif">

 ## Todo:
-- Add dependency overview to readme. we use HybridColor etc for the example project.
-Maybe remove it from package. and just load it in xcode? 🏀🏀

-- Remove SplitViewKitTests Unit tests. from code and github actions 🏀🏀

 - Try not setting column width for ipad. see if OS adjusts it etc? ( might solve the issue regarding compact mode event detection etc ) 👈